 Just as you should only write a recommendation letter if you feel qualified to assess the candidate, you should also only write it if you can provide a great one.
 While you don’t want to go over the top and sound insincere, your letter should be a strongly positive endorsement.

-As you read through the various free job recommendation letters, notice how they all share the three key features described above, even though they differ in terms of their source and target audience.
-Read on for nine representative samples of recommendation letters, each followed by an analysis of what it does well!
+As you read through the nine free job recommendation letters below, notice how they all share the three key features described above, even though they differ in terms of their source and target audience.
+Below are nine sample recommendation letters, each followed by an analysis of what it does well!

 - Sample Recommendation Letter 1: Written by a Direct Manager for a Full-Time Employee